Top 16 Tourist Spots and Best Things to do in Vigan, Ilocos Sur

 Vigan City, Philippines — Vigan City is the capital of Ilocos Sur and a Spanish colonial town founded in the 16th century.
 It’s a UNESCO World Heritage Site due to its strong cultural elements influenced by Spanish and Chinese culture.

 Its river used to be a trading post before the Spanish colonization.
-Chinese traders used to frequent Vigan to have their goods exchanged with gold, beeswax, and other products from the Cordillera region.
+Chinese traders frequent Vigan to have their goods exchanged with gold, beeswax, and other products from the Cordillera region.

 Here are 15 activities you shouldn’t miss when in Vigan.